 “Café de Olla” has a very good flavor, and the ingredients have great benefits for the body. “piloncillo” is made in a natural process, which makes this sweetener healthier than the artificial alternatives.

 It also preserves many nutrients that are original of the sugar cane, like vitamins, magnesium, zinc, and phosphate.

 Some people make this traditional drink in pots from other materials, but a connoisseur could spot the difference since boiling it in a clay pot has a specific flavor.

-Ingredients in Cafe De Olla
+What Are The Ingredients in a Cafe De Olla?

 Cinnamon according to nutrition expert “Fernanda Alvarado”, has the property that diminishes glucose levels in the blood, and that is why it is recommended for people that have diabetes type 2.

 Cinnamon has other benefits, for example, it has good levels of antioxidants, which has anti-inflammatory properties and helps to prevent neurodegenerative illnesses.